bridgedb/Validator/README.md

 Configuration
 -------------

 Properties File Location:   (Warning changed 1 November 2013!)
 ========================
-Both BridgeDB and the Validator look for the configuration files in the following locations.
+Both BridgeDb and the Validator look for the configuration files in the following locations.
 Once it finds a configuration file the other locations are ignored.
 * Directly in the run directory  (Mainly for java *.jar runs)
 * Environment Variable BRIDGEDB_CONFIG: can be used to point to any location